tags : Human Computer Interaction ( HCI ), peer-to-peer, Alternative Internet, WebAssembly, Synchronization

 - Instead of always assuming that the server is the authortative source, we assumed that the user’s local device is the authoritative source of information

-- The default consistency mode is eventual consistency
+- The default consistency mode is Eventual Consistency

 - This means that state and compute can naturally exist at the edge